ether63/basicCAD/README.md

 <img src="https://github.com/ether63/basicCAD/blob/main/axle%20and%20collar.png" width="400">

 ### Reflection
-This was easy i don't have any proble but a good tip is to take your time and watched the video
+This was easy i don't have any problem but a good tip is to take your time and watched the video
 ---